Luke Rooney: Rugby league

-Rooney made his Penrith Panthers' debut on 21 April for Round 10 of the 2001 NRL season.
+Rooney made his Penrith Panthers' debut on 21 April for Round 10 of the 2001 NRL season whilst in Year 12 at St.Dominic's College.
 In the 2003 NRL Grand Final Rooney played on the wing and scored two tries in the Panthers' victory over the Sydney Roosters.
 As 2003 NRL premiers, the Panthers travelled to England to face Super League VIII champions, the Bradford Bulls in the 2004 World Club Challenge.
 Rooney played on the wing in the Panthers' 22–4 loss.

 Rooney was selected to make his debut for New South Wales in the 2003 State of Origin series, playing in all three games.
 At the end of the season he played for Australia in the 2004 Rugby League Tri-Nations and was the tournament's top try-scorer.

 Rooney was selected to play on the wing in the first two games of the 2005 State of Origin series.

 Before his departure from the Panthers and the NRL at the end of 2008, Rooney was part of City Origin, New South Wales and Australian rugby league squads.